mlinnen/my-keezer/readme.md

 1. Make a copy of the config.sample.h and rename it config.h
 2. Edit the config.h and set the variables you want to change in this file.
-3. Compile and upload the sketch to your ESP8266
+3. Open the src\keezer\keezer.ino file with the Arduino IDE and upload the sketch to your ESP8266.